 The COVID-19 pandemic, including efforts to contain the spread of the coronavirus, has impacted, and may continue to impact, our business, financial condition, operating results and cash flows, including as a result of the impact of new variants.
-Impacts to our business as a result of COVID-19 have included the temporary disruption of transplant procedures at many of the organ transplant centers who purchase OCS products; customer delays or reductions in customer capital expenditures and operating budgets and the related impact on our product sales; disruptions to our manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; delays of reviews and approvals by the FDA and other health authorities; delays in our clinical trial enrollment; limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.
+Continued impacts to our business as a result of COVID-19 may include disruptions to our manufacturing operations and supply chain; labor shortages; decreased productivity and unavailability of materials or components; limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.